 If you absolutely positively must see Man U, and they are playing Man City, and it’s your only shot at Old Trafford, there is another (expensive) option: the hospitality package.
 Now you’re talking a few hundred bucks per person, but you’ll be there.

-There is yet one more option that I don’t discuss because I don’t do it: the black market.
-The one (semi) exception was when I went to the local Craigslist for a Liverpool FA Cup ticket and found somebody selling for face value or less.
-And I got to go to the game with her, too!
+There is yet one more option that we don’t discuss because we don’t do it: the black market.
+The one (semi) exception was when Paul went on the local Craigslist for a Liverpool FA Cup ticket and found somebody selling for face value or less.
+And he got to go to the game with her, too!

 Here is a quick video explaining how we are able to sell tickets and hospitality packages to English football games, and what it’s like working with us:

 More About Groundhopper Guides and English Soccer Tickets & Hospitality